insanoid/SwiftyJSONAccelerator/README.md

 - Create a Xcode plugin and a command line executor.

 ---

-This is one of my very first Swift projects, since I am used to developing models from JSON based APIs in Objective-C and there was no free tool to do this in Swift I created this (with ample inspiration from [SwiftJSON](https://github.com/swiftjson/SwiftJson) and [JSONAccelerator](http://nerdery.com/json-accelerator)).
 Any suggestions regarding code quality of the app, generated code's quaility, Swift related improvements and pull requests are all very welcome.